MulleFoundation/foundation-developer/README.md

 # Install

 The initial install will only add *mulle-sde* to your system.
-The Foundation itself will be fetched by *mulle-sde*, when you create a new project (see **Usage** below).
+The Foundation itself will be fetched by *mulle-sde*, when you create a new project (see **Usage** above).

 There is a variety of installation methods:

 * **Packages**
 * **Docker**
 * **Script**

 ## Packages